 This cheerful dish brings the tropical vibes to the table.
-Caramelised onion chutney is a welcome addition to the mildly spiced chicken strips, adding a sweet and savoury depth of flavour and a lovely glaze, which the fluffy couscous happily soaks up.
+Caramelised onion chutney is a welcome addition to the mildly spiced beef strips, adding a sweet and savoury depth of flavour and a lovely glaze, which the fluffy couscous happily soaks up.

 This recipe is under 650kcal per serving.